SHC-Robotics-Team-8255/vexilla/README.md

 #Vexilla#

-If you have not made a source code folder yet, do this:

-    mkdir vex
-    cd vex

-Then you need to install things:
+You need to install things:

      make tools
      make repos